prakashlab/octopi-driver-board/ODSv1.0.0-BP-Jmp/README.md

 This board template is part of the [octopi-driver-board project](https://github.com/prakashlab/octopi-driver-board).

 This processing plane contains male headers exposing all lines of the driver stack's backbone.
-It also includes a digital I/O expander, a DAC, and an ADC for additional prototyping use; those peripherals are part of the driver stack's multiplexed SPI system.
+It also includes a digital I/O expander, a PWM driver, and an ADC for additional prototyping use; those peripherals are part of the driver stack's multiplexed SPI system.

 ## Background